SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: SERENA

-\modifiedHL{We assign a green weight $w_g(\cdot)$ and a red weight $w_r(\cdot)$ -- to each combinatorial edge $e$ in the cycle decomposition graph -- that are equal to the respective weights of the green and the red edges that collapse into $e$.
-We also define the green (or red) weight of a combinatorial cycle as the total green (or red) weight of all combinatorial edges on the cycle.
-Clearly, this green (or red) weight is equal to the weight of the green (or red) sub-matching this cycle subsumes.
-Under this combinatorial view, the MERGE procedure of SERENA can be stated literally in one sentence: {\it For each combinatorial cycle \deletedHL{in the cycle decomposition graph}of $\sigma$, we compare its red weight with its green weight, and include in $S$ the corresponding heavier sub-matching.}}
+We assign a green weight $w_g(\cdot)$ and a red weight $w_r(\cdot)$ -- to each combinatorial edge $e$ in the cycle decomposition graph -- that are equal to the respective weights of the green and the red edges that collapse into $e$. \modifiedHL{ For example, the green and red numbers around each edge shown in~\autoref{fig: comb-cycles} represent its green and red weights respectively. } We also define the green (or red) weight of a combinatorial cycle as the total green (or red) weight of all combinatorial edges on the cycle.
+Clearly, this green (or red) weight is equal to the weight of the green (or red) sub-matching this cycle subsumes. \modifiedHL{ Under this combinatorial view, the MERGE procedure of SERENA can be stated as follows: } {\it For each combinatorial cycle \deletedHL{in the cycle decomposition graph}of $\sigma$, we compare its red weight with its green weight, and include in $S$ the corresponding heavier sub-matching.}